Feature #2421

 I also updated the reference manual for all tools.
 Do you think we need a general introduction to multiprocessing in ctolls/cscripts?

-#25 Updated by Knödlseder Jürgen almost 6 years ago
+#25 Updated by Knödlseder Jürgen over 6 years ago

 Since for the end user things are pretty transparent I’m not sure that an “introduction” is needed.
 But maybe a page describing how multiprocessing is handled in ctools and cscripts would probably be valuable.